luiginoto/luiginoto.github.io/_pages/about.md

 I got a Bachelor's degree in Economics and Computer Science at Bocconi University with a thesis focused on Bayesian Machine Learning, advised by Prof. Antonio Lijoi.
 During my Bachelor's studies, I interned as a Data Analyst over the summer at Barclays in Knutsford, UK.

-This summer I started contributing on research projects focused on Deep Learning and Robotics at the [Agile Robotics and Perception Lab (ARPL)](https://wp.nyu.edu/arpl/) at NYU.
+This summer I started contributing on research projects focused on Deep Learning at the [Agile Robotics and Perception Lab (ARPL)](https://wp.nyu.edu/arpl/) at NYU.